gimox/json-routing/README.md

 Change json file Global Options
 -----------------
-if you need to change a option only for all routes inside a *.json file, you can set in your file the key `GLOBAL` as in example:
+If you need to change options for all routes only for a specific *.json file, you can set in your file the key `GLOBAL` as in the following example:

 user.json
 ```javascript